meeshkan/loas3/README.md

 ## ACHTUNG!

 There is one important difference between our flavor of OpenAPI and the real OpenAPI spec.
 Here, `items` can be **either** a Schema **or** an array of schemas.

+## Contributing

+Thanks for wanting to contribute!
+We will soon have a contributing page detaling how to contribute.
+Meanwhile, there are plenty of features that haven't been implemented yet.
+Please check out our [open issues](https://github.com/unmock/loas3/issues).
+We'd really appreciate your help!

+Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+By participating in this project, you agree to abide by its terms.